 President Hamid Karzai became the first democratically elected President of Afghanistan on December 7, 2004.
 Previously, Hamid Karzai had been Chairman of the Transitional Administration and Interim President from 2002.

 The constitution involves a strong presidential system.
-The President of Afghanistan is elected directly by the Afghan people to a five-year term, and can be elected no more than twice (Article sixty-two, the Constitution of Afghanistan, 2004).
+The President of Afghanistan is elected directly by the Afghan people to a five-year term (Article sixty-one, the Constitution of Afghanistan, 2004).

 - Supervising the implementation of the Constitution;

 - Determining policies with the approval of the National Assembly;